rilhia/the-hallucinated-truth/README.md

 ---

+## You’re Ready to Play

+With all containers running:

+- Temporal is orchestrating workflows.
+- Ollama is serving `llama3:latest`.
+- Google Custom Search is providing grounded web results.
+- The front-end is live at `http://localhost:8085/`.

+You can now play **The Hallucinated Truth**, inspect Temporal workflows, and experiment with an LLM that has to justify its own “hallucinations” against real-world data.

+---

 # Using the App (Detailed Walkthrough)

 Once the stack is running via Docker Compose, you will have **three separate web interfaces** available.
 Each serves a different purpose and together they form the full game system.